wordofwarning/wordofwarning.org/current/2016-spring/gambini/index.md

 ####More
 A performance of and about sleight-of-hand magic: its invisible mechanics, its clichés, and what it tells us about live theatre and make-believe.

-In a conversational yet crafted approach, Gambini presents astonishing close-up magic that invites us to question how enchantment and wonder are produced within a theatrical situation.
-Possibly the first of its kind, *This is not a magic show* is part performance-lecture, part deconstructed showbiz, and part magic trick that leaves you, like, omg.
+In a conversational yet crafted approach, Gambini presents astonishing close-up magic that invites us to question how enchantment and wonder are produced.
+Possibly the first of its kind, *This is not a magic show* is part performance-lecture, part deconstructed showbiz, and part magic trick that leaves you, like, *omg!*

-A guest trick from Top Joe precedes Gambini's *This is not a magic show*.
+The evening kicks off with a guest appearance by Liverpool comedy stalwart,  Top Joe, with his own unique take on life and magic.

 ####Who is Vincent Gambini?
 London-based, over the last decade his performances have taken him across Europe, the US + South America.
 Specialising in sleight-of-hand with cards and coins, performed at very close quarters, he combines magic with elements of theatre, performance art, spoken word — all to create new forms of deception.

 As a teen he won 1st prize at the Italian Close-up Magic competition, and 2nd prize at the International competition in London.
 In 2001 he gained entry to the Magic Circle by writing a thesis called 'Deconstucting Magic' which, as a title, does a good job at describing what he does now.

 ####What people have said about *This is not a magic show* (Edinburgh 2015)
 >★★★★<br><a href="http://www.theguardian.com/stage/2015/aug/18/vincent-gambini-at-edinburgh-festival-review-sleights-of-mind" target="_blank">Lyn Gardner, The Guardian</a>
 >★★★★<br><a href="http://www.timeout.com/edinburgh/theatre/this-is-not-a-magic-show" target="_blank">Time Out</a>